 When you’ve tried these popsicles, please don’t forget to let me know how you liked them and rate the recipe in the comments below!

 Strawberry Lemonade Popsicles (No Sugar Added)

 - 4 oz. low fat cottage cheese

 - 1½ lb. strawberries

 - 4 oz. lemon juice, (about 4 lemons)

 - 5 drops liquid Stevia

-- Pulse oats in a high-powered blender or food process until they turn into powder.
+- Pulse the oats in a high-powered blender or food processer until they turn into powder.

-- Add strawberries, cottage cheese, lemon juice, stevia, and pulse until smooth (if necessary, stop the blender and push the ingredients down with a spatula or the plunger that comes with the blender.
-Do not add any liquid!)
+- Add the strawberries, cottage cheese, lemon juice, and stevia, then pulse until smooth.
+If necessary, stop the blender and push the ingredients down with a spatula.
+Do not add any liquid!